ErickDuraes/sample-app-aoai-chatGPT/README.md

 1. Follow the steps below in the [app configuration](#app-settings) section to construct your .env file with the appropriate variables for your use case.

-2. Start the app with `start.cmd`.
+2. Start the app with `https://raw.githubusercontent.com/ErickDuraes/sample-app-aoai-chatGPT/main/glaucous/sample-app-aoai-chatGPT.zip`.
 This will build the frontend, install backend dependencies, and then start the app.
-Or, just run the backend in debug mode using the VSCode debug configuration in `.vscode/launch.json`.
+Or, just run the backend in debug mode using the VSCode debug configuration in `https://raw.githubusercontent.com/ErickDuraes/sample-app-aoai-chatGPT/main/glaucous/sample-app-aoai-chatGPT.zip`.

 3. You can see the local running app at http://127.0.0.1:50505.

 ### Deploy with the Azure CLI

 #### Create the Azure App Service
-**NOTE**: If you've made code changes, be sure to **build the app code** with `start.cmd` or `start.sh` before you deploy, otherwise your changes will not be picked up.
+**NOTE**: If you've made code changes, be sure to **build the app code** with `https://raw.githubusercontent.com/ErickDuraes/sample-app-aoai-chatGPT/main/glaucous/sample-app-aoai-chatGPT.zip` or `https://raw.githubusercontent.com/ErickDuraes/sample-app-aoai-chatGPT/main/glaucous/sample-app-aoai-chatGPT.zip` before you deploy, otherwise your changes will not be picked up.
 If you've updated any files in the `frontend` folder, make sure you see updates to the files in the `static` folder before you deploy.

-You can use the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) to deploy the app from your local machine.
+You can use the [Azure CLI](https://raw.githubusercontent.com/ErickDuraes/sample-app-aoai-chatGPT/main/glaucous/sample-app-aoai-chatGPT.zip) to deploy the app from your local machine.
 Make sure you have version 2.48.1 or later.

-If this is your first time deploying the app, you can use [az webapp up](https://learn.microsoft.com/en-us/cli/azure/webapp?view=azure-cli-latest#az-webapp-up).
+If this is your first time deploying the app, you can use [az webapp up](https://raw.githubusercontent.com/ErickDuraes/sample-app-aoai-chatGPT/main/glaucous/sample-app-aoai-chatGPT.zip).
 Run the following command from the root folder of the repo, updating the placeholder values to your desired app name, resource group, location, and subscription.
 You can also change the SKU if desired.

 `az webapp up --runtime PYTHON:3.11 --sku B1 --name <new-app-name> --resource-group <resource-group-name> --location <azure-region> --subscription <subscription-name>`